 Click on the application name.
 The application screen appears.

-Create and configure Load Balancer
+Create and configure Load Balancer in Spinnaker

 - Choose the tab ‘Load Balancers’ under Infrastructure.